GoogleCloudPlatform/php-docs-samples/appengine/flexible/laravel/README.md

 # clone this repo somewhere
 git clone https://github.com/GoogleCloudPlatform/php-docs-samples /path/to/php-docs-samples

-# copy the two files below to the root directory of your Laravel project
+# copy the file below to the root directory of your Laravel project
 cp /path/to/php-docs-samples/appengine/flexible/laravel/app.yaml /path/to/laravel
 ```